ilkaykoyuncuoglu/ilkaykoyuncuoglu/README.md

 - 🔭 DEU MSc -> Department of Statistics - Data Science Program

-- 👩🏽‍💻 I continue to work on R, Python, SQL, SPSS and Latex.
+- 👩🏽‍💻 I continue to work on R, Python, C#, SQL, SPSS and Latex.

 - 🤔 I work on statistics, machine learning and algorithms, time series, data visualization, data processing.

 - 💬 I am working on learning deep learning and artificial intelligence.

 - 🎙️ 🚴🏽‍♀️ ✍🏽 We have an advanced relationship with music.
-I love cycling and writing.
+I love cycling, charcoal drawing and writing.

 - 👩🏽‍🏭 You can reach my works or articles at https://medium.com/@ilkaykoyuncuoglu.